tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - input: unsigned VP token | output: signed VP token - map of {format_type: signed data}
     - signVerifiablePresentation: (payload: unsignedVPToken) -> Map<FormatType, VPTokenSigningResult>
     - This callback is responsible for signing the data for VP creation.
-  - `trustedVerifiers`
-    - List of trusted verifiers to validate the openid4vp request.
-  - `signatureSuite`
-    - Signature suite to be used for VP creation. (optional) // used internally for ldp_vc
-  - `holderId`
-    - Holder ID to be used for VP creation. (optional) // used internally for ldp_vc

 - Methods

   - authorizeUser(requestData: PresentationRequestData) : AuthorizationResponse